vyapp/vy/BOOK.md

 You will notice the mode has changed to NORMAL, once you release the key then you'll go back to the previous mode that is ALPHA.
 It is possible to extend the plugin below to work with other modes.

-For such, edit the line in your ~/.vy/vyrc file.
+For such, edit the line in your ~/.vy/vyrc file:

 ~~~
 autoload(vyapp.plugins.toggle_mode)